dhc-barnard/tutorials/WordPress Basics.md

   <i>This is the front end of the website.
 Here you can see the website display and add content using the “+ New” menu tab on the top bar.</i>
 </p>

-Many prefer to work through the front-end of WordPress.
+Many people prefer to work through the front-end of WordPress.
 Though the back-end of WordPress offers many tools and setting controls, with the front-end you can focus more readily on content creation.

 ## Step 2: Creating a Post
 ### Posts